yhy0420/Soy-CAGE-seq/README.md

-# Soy-CAGE-seq
+ Soy-CAGE-seq
-## Scripts for analyzing soybean CAGE data
+## Scripts for analyzing soybean nanoCAGE data
-Data processing and CAGEr analysis

-'CAGE-alignment.sh' is used to process CAGE-seq data, including adapter removal, rRNA filtering, chloroplast and mitochondrial contamination removal, and genome alignment.
-The final output is a BAM file, which is used for subsequent TSS (transcription start site) analysis.
+'01.CAGE-alignment.sh' is used to process nanoCAGE-seq data, including adapter removal, rRNA, chloroplast and mitochondrial read filtering, and reads mapping.
+The final output is a BAM file, which is used for subsequent TSS (transcription start site) identification.

-'CAGEr.rmd' uses the CAGEr package to process CAGE-seq data.
+'02.CAGEr.rmd' uses the CAGEr package to identify transcription start sites (TSSs) and profiling.

-'anno_Soy_TSS.R' corrects GFF files based on transcription start sites (TSS) identified from CAGE-seq data.
-GFF3 file as input file.
+The four bw files are normalized reads depth profiling in bigwig format, which could be virtualized using tools such as [IGV](https://igv.org/).

+Root_TC.bed and Shoot_TC.bed are the annotated CTSSs.

+Root_TC.gff3 and Shoot_TC.gff3 are the annotated dominant CTSSs.

+'03.anno_Soy_TSS.R' complements the published genome annotation with TSSs identified from nanoCAGE-seq data.

-'shape.py' is used to process promoter region and transcription start site (TSS) data, and classify promoters based on information entropy (Shannon index, SI).
+'04.shape.py' is used to process promoter region and identified TSSs, and classify promoters based on information entropy (Shannon index, SI).